pyexcel/pyexcel-xls/README.rst

 As a standalone library
 ------------------------

-Write to an xl file
+Write to an xls file
 *********************

 .. testcode::